MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 levels of compliance with whatever is currently defined as rigourous encryption.

-If a site being connected to, has, for example, and expired certificate, and it is nevertheless necessary to use it, then set tls_rigour to *lax* and the connection should succeed regardless.
+If a site being connected to, has, for example, and expired certificate, and it is nevertheless necessary to use it, then set tlsRigour to *lax* and the connection should succeed regardless.